jbadham/covid-social/README.md

-# Social Interventions COVID-19 agent-based model
+# JuSt-Social COVID-19 agent-based model

 This repository contains the model code and documentation for the JuSt-Social COVID-19 social interventions agent-based model, which is built in the specialist simulation software **NetLogo**.
 You will need to install NetLogo, version 6.1 or later, which is available as a free download from https://ccl.northwestern.edu/netlogo/.
 Open the model file (JuSt-Social.nlogo) in NetLogo to access the main user interface.